...

 How Could A Media Company Breach Your Personal Data?

-Under the data protection laws, data controllers and processors must protect the personal data that they handle.
+Under data protection laws, organisations are required to protect the personal data they handle.
 Failure to keep this data secure in line with data protection laws can make them liable should a breach occur and cause a data subject harm.

 But how could a personal data breach occur?

-• The data controller sends your personally processed data to the wrong address.
+• An individual sends your personally processed data to the wrong address.

-• A wrong fax or email is used when a data controller is sending personal information
+• The wrong fax or email is used when sending personal information

-• A device containing personal data is lost or stolen as the data controller fails to keep it secure.
+• A device containing personal data is lost or stolen as the organisation fails to keep it secure.

 If your personal data has been breached, resulting in you suffering mental injury or financial losses, please speak to a member of our team.